nickbrewer/gifcam/README.md

   - (Optional) twython -- https://github.com/ryanmcgrath/twython

 ## Basic Setup (if you already have a working Pi):
-Detailed steps on how to get your Pi Zero W up and running without a keyboard, monitor or mouse are covered at the bottom of this text, in the *In-Depth Instructions*
+Detailed steps on how to get your Pi Zero W up and running without a keyboard, monitor or mouse are covered at the bottom of this text, in the _In-Depth Instructions_
   - Run -- `sudo apt-get update`
   - Run -- `sudo apt-get upgrade`
   - Install PiCamera -- `sudo apt-get install python-picamera`
-  - Make sure camera interface is enabled with `sudo raspi-config` > Interfaces > Camera
+  - Make sure camera interface is enabled with `sudo raspi-config` > Interfacing Options > Camera
   - Install GraphicsMagick -- `sudo apt-get install graphicsmagick`
   - Install Gitcore -- `sudo apt-get install git-core`
   - Install GifCam -- sudo git clone https://github.com/michaelruppe/gifcam.git